 '''

 class avocado.core.tree.FilterSet

-Bases: set
+Bases: set.

 Set of filters in standardized form

 add (item)

 Add an element to a set.

 This has no effect if the element is already present.

 update (items)

 Update a set with the union of itself and others.

 class avocado.core.tree.TreeEnvironment

 Bases: dict

 TreeNode environment with values, origins and filters

 copy() \rightarrow a \text{ shallow copy of } D

+to_text (sort=False)

+Human readable representation

+Parameters sort - Sorted to provide stable output

+Return type str

+'''

+'''

 class avocado.core.tree.TreeNode (name=", value=None, parent=None, children=None)

 Bases: object

+'''

 Class for bounding nodes into tree-structure.

-Parameters

-• name (str) - a name for this node that will be used to define its path according to the name

-of its parents

-• value (dict) - a collection of keys and values that will be made into this node environ-

-• parent (TreeNode) - the node that is directly above this one in the tree structure

-• children (builtin.list) - the nodes that are directly beneath this one in the tree
+- name (str) a name for this node that will be used to define its path according to the name of its parents - value (dict) a collection of keys and values that will be made into this node environment. - parent (TreeNode) the node that is directly above this one in the tree structure - children (builtin.list) the nodes that are directly beneath this one in the tree structure add_child(node)

-structure

-add child(node)

 Append node as child.
 Nodes with the same name gets merged into the existing position.

 detach()

 Detach this node from parent

 environment

 Node environment (values + preceding envs)

 fingerprint()

 Reports string which represents the value of this node.

 get environment()

 Get node environment (values + preceding envs)

 get_leaves()

 Get list of leaf nodes

+'''

 get_node (path, create=False)

-Parameters

-• path - Path of the desired node (relative to this node)

-• create - Create the node (and intermediary ones) when not present

 '''

+- path Path of the desired node (relative to this node) - create Create the node (and intermediary ones) when not present get_parents()